-As soon as you recognize a student who is not doing well, consult your department Academic Director (AD) or Undergraduate Coordinator for advice.
+37 Kirk LM: Professionalism in medicine: definitions and considerations for teaching.
+Proceedings of the Baylor University Medical Center.
+2007;20(1):13-16.
+Available HERE s soon as you recognize a student who is not doing well, consult your department Program Director (PD) or Undergraduate Coordinator for advice.
 They will contact the appropriate people in the Dean's office.
 The Dean's Office needs to know about students who are struggling in order to provide additional help if needed and to address the student's problems in the context of the whole clerkship.
 It is important to provide clear and direct feedback to students about their deficiencies as soon as possible to give them a fair chance to correct the problems before the end of that rotation.
-If they still do not meet the objectives of the rotation a sub-committee, including the Rotation Coordinator will determine if it is a failed rotation.
-The Sub-Committee will need information from you about the student to assist with their decision making.
-It is very important to provide detailed information about the student's performance in writing with examples.
+If they still do not meet the objectives of the rotation, then a sub-committee, including the Rotation Coordinator, will determine if it is a failed rotation.
+The sub-committee will need information from you about the student to assist with their decisionmaking.
+It is very helpful to provide detailed information about the student's performance in writing with examples.

-This useful article provides an outline of how to approach a learner in difficulty HERE.
+The University of Calgary provides this useful outline showing how to approach a learner in difficulty HERE.